Take in Singapore’s most famous sights in just one day and see how far we have come since our independence in 1965.

-Choose from Chinese porridge, fish soup, goreng pisang (banana fritters) and self-fried hum chim peng (a dough pancake filled with red-bean paste).
-But if we had to recommend just one dish, we’d go for the Tian Tian Chicken Rice and end off your meal with ice kachang (ice shavings topped with condiments).
+Choose from Chinese porridge, fish soup, goreng pisang (banana fritters) and hum chim peng (a dough pancake filled with red-bean paste).
+But if we had to recommend just one dish, we’d go for the Tian Tian Chicken Rice, which is on the Michelin Guide Singapore 2017 Bib Gourmand list, and end your meal with ice kachang (ice shavings topped with condiments).
 You won't be disappointed!

 2pm: Sentosa - The Isle of Tranquility

 Before it was transformed into a recreational island in 1970, the island was believed to be associated with pirates.
 Now, Sentosa is home to Resorts World™ Sentosa - an integrated resort which includes one of Singapore's two casinos, a Universal Studios theme park, Adventure Cove Water Park and a Marine Life Park.

 This anniversary year, Images of Singapore LIVE is where the colourful story of Singapore, from a humble fishing village to 21st century powerhouse, is told through live actors, special effects and immersive theming.